 Over the last months, many of these fights have taken place and have had great impact: Tyson vs Roy Jones Jr, Jake Paul vs Ben Askren/Tyron Woodley, Mayweather vs Logan Paul...
 And this weekend this trend continues with a Evander Holyfield (58) vs Vitor Belfort (45) fight.

 Truth is some fans like these kinds of fights, while others absolutely deplore them.
 And the latest to admit that likes these kind of events is no other than Tyson Fury.
 The reigning WBC heavyweight champion admitted he would “love” to fight Mike Tyson in an exhibition bout if the Dillian Whyte fight cannot take place in December.

 “I like all these fights happening.
 You’ve got Holyfield fighting Vitor Belfort this weekend.
 I’m looking forward to that”, he stated.

 “If the Dillian Whyte fight doesn’t happen, then I would love to fight Mike in an exhibition.
 Tyson versus Tyson, past versus present, and there is just so much fun to have out there in this game”, he admitted.

 Boxing fans who care about the sport have most likely given up asking when this will end and the question here, besides all the interest that these fights generate, is what if one of these old guys winds up getting badly hurt?
 What seems clear is that this trend is not going to end anytime soon.

-Taking an exhibition bout between a real fight used to be a practice that was common, but would greats like Sugar Ray Robinson, Muhammad Ali or Marvin Hagler, to name a few, take an exhibition bout in place of a big fight that fell through?
+Taking an exhibition bout between a real fight used to be a common practice, but would greats like Sugar Ray Robinson, Muhammad Ali, or Marvin Hagler, to name a few, take an exhibition bout in place of a big fight that fell through?